 Unlike waxing, there is no need for long hair.
 Hair must be short for your laser treatment, about 2-3 days hair growth, 3mm max.
 Shave or trim the hair before your laser hair removal treatment.

-Shorter hair ensures the treatment is more comfortable for you and allows the laser energy to travel down to the follicle faster.
-Avoid sun exposure or solarium on the area for 2 to 3 weeks before treatment, and 1 to 2 weeks after treatment.
-You can use Spray Tan 24 hours after the treatment.
+Shorter hair ensures the laser treatment is more comfortable for you and allows the laser energy to travel down to the follicle faster.
+Avoid sun exposure or solarium on the area for 2 to 3 weeks before laser treatments, and 1 to 2 weeks after laser treatments.
+You can use Spray Tan 24 hours after the laser treatment.
 We recommend wearing a 30+ SPF sun screen even for casual (routine) exposure to the sun.

 Are there any adverse side-effects to laser treatments?